DeveloppeurPascal/_AllProjects/README.md

-# All public DeveloppeurPascal projects in one project
+# All public DeveloppeurPascal projects in one code repository

 [Cette page en français.](LISEZMOI.md)